-2. Tax Payers: 1099 forms are used to report income that is potentially taxable to you.
+- Tax Payers: 1099 forms are used to report income that is potentially taxable to you.
 There are at least seventeen 1099 forms.
 You will receive a 1099 form in the mail if you received certain types of income during the year.
 Generally, you must report the income that is potentially taxable to you.

-5. Dividend and interest income: If you hold dividend stocks in your portfolio and received dividend payments during the year, be on the lookout for a 1099 form, which should list your dividend income.
-If you have money in a savings account or CD, you can expect your bank to send out a 1099 form listing the amount of interest income you received during the tax year in question.
+- Dividend and interest income: If you hold dividend stocks in your portfolio and received dividend payments during the year, be on the lookout for a 1099-INT & 1099-DIV form, which should list your dividend income.
+If you have money in a savings account or CD, you can expect your bank to send out a 1099-INT form listing the amount of interest income you received during the tax year in question.

 There are many varieties on 1099 Forms.
-Don’t ignore reporting the income earned or sending a 1099 Form if you own a business.
+Don’t ignore the income earned or sending a 1099 Form if you own a business.
 Meet with Jeanine Hemingway, CPA and make sure to finish up the process before the looming deadline.
 This could save you major penalties if you get caught not filing the Forms.
 Our experts can provide this service affordably and efficiently.
 Call today!

 Need assistance with, filing a tax return, preparing a tax return with a 1099 Form, or issuing a Form 1099, schedule a discussion today.